skulifh/light_angular_app/README.md

 The solution uses angular promises for requests to the MovieDB API, UI-router for routing, and dependency injection.
 It then uses the Bootstrap frontend framework to allow for a responsive UI.

+The API key for TheMovieDb API will be destroyed in a few days by the developer for security reasons, so if an API key error presents itself then a new API key has to be created and replaced in the <b>app.js</b> file.

 <h1>Problem</h1>
 Please create a Movie Web App.<br><br>